AECOMTishman/3d-model-viewer/README.md

 7. Customize the view scope, lights, and preset views for your model.

 ### Your toolkit.
 * 3ds Max.
-Save and add (https://github.com/mrdoob/three.js/blob/master/utils/exporters/max/ThreeJSExporter.ms)[the three.js .json exporter] to the 3ds Max plugins folder.
+Save and add [the three.js .json exporter](https://github.com/mrdoob/three.js/blob/master/utils/exporters/max/ThreeJSExporter.ms) to the 3ds Max plugins folder.
 This particular plugin opens when you open 3ds Max, so you may have to close and reopen it.
-* Your favorite text editor (I recommend (http://www.sublimetext.com/)[Sublime Text 3] or similiar).
+* Your favorite text editor (I recommend [Sublime Text 3](http://www.sublimetext.com/) or similiar).
 * A method of uploading to the web (I recommend GitHub).

 ### Detailed step-by-step overview.
-1. Create or download a 3d model.
+- Create or download a 3d model.
-Check out (https://3dwarehouse.sketchup.com/)[3d Warehouse] for free downloads, or build your own using Revit, AutoCAD, SketchUp, etc.
+  - Check out [3d Warehouse](https://3dwarehouse.sketchup.com/) for free downloads, or build your own using Revit, AutoCAD, SketchUp, etc.

-2. Import it to 3ds Max.
+- Import it to 3ds Max.
 Save it as a .max file.
-Simply import the model into 3ds Max and save it as a new .max file.
+  - Simply import the model into 3ds Max and save it as a new .max file.
 This file is where you will apply materials to individual objects.

-3. Open the Standard Materials Browser and create any materials you wish you see (concrete, steel, etc).
+- Open the Standard Materials Browser and create any materials you wish you see (concrete, steel, etc).
-There are many tutorials online of how to apply materials to a 3ds Max scene. (http://lmgtfy.com/?q=3ds+max+materials+browser)[Try searching Google for a video.]
+  - There are many tutorials online of how to apply materials to a 3ds Max scene.
+[Try searching Google for a video](http://lmgtfy.com/?q=3ds+max+materials+browser).

-4. Run the 3ds Max plugin and export the file to a .json three.js 3d data file.
+- Run the 3ds Max plugin and export the file to a .json three.js 3d data file.
-Once you are done with the materials, close and reopen the file so that the export appears.
+  - Once you are done with the materials, close and reopen the file so that the export appears.
 Then uncheck all the boxes in the plugin, select any objects you wish to export, and click "Export."

-PLEASE NOTE - if you want to have a facade with mullions that cast a shadow, but also a glass facade that does not cast a shadow, you will need to export them seperately.
+  - PLEASE NOTE - if you want to have a facade with mullions that cast a shadow, but also a glass facade that does not cast a shadow, you will need to export them seperately.
 This is because shadows are specified for each .json 3d data file in three.js.

-5. Link the new .json files in a new .js script.
+- Link the new .json files in a new .js script.
 Create a new .html file and link the .js script to it.
 Put all of your new .json files in a new folder.
 Copy the sample .html and .js file (index.html, main.js) and rename them (e.x. myPage.html, myScript.js).

-Now edit and copy the load function for each .json file you have.
+  - Now edit and copy the load function for each .json file you have.
 ```
 	loader.load('sample-model-json/sample-concrete.js', function ( geometry, materials ) {
 		mesh1 = new THREE.Mesh(